msillano/Bridge-Tournemen/readme.txt

 SW:
 - Apache + php + Mysql (WAMP, LAMP, Palapa etc. free), php ver.
 5.5 +
 - PhpMyAdmin (install a compatible version if not present, free)
-- Useful FTP-server (if the web-server is dedicated, as in the case of top-box, free)
+- Useful a FTP-server (if the web-server is dedicated, as in the case of top-box, free)
 - To send emails, it may be necessary to install 'sendmail' (linux, windows, andoid) free.
-        note: 'sendmail' is included on the Android server I use ('Bit Web Server' by Andi UnpamTools, unfortunately no longer updated) Use 'phpinfo' to get information on the installed php configuration.
+        note: 'sendmail' is included on the Android server I use ('Bit Web Server' by Andi UnpamTools, unfortunately not longer updated) Use 'phpinfo' to get information on the installed php configuration.

 =======================